How to Rehydrate a Dehydrated Sourdough Starter

-Tips before you start:
+Tips before you get started:

 - Use lukewarm filtered or spring water.
 Avoid cold or hot water.